 Who are informants, and how are they used?

-“Informants” (also known as “confidential informants,” “informers,” “snitches,” and “narcs”) are individuals who confidentially supply information about suspected criminal activity to the police.2
+“Informants” (also known as “confidential informants,” “informers,” “snitches,” and “narcs”) are individuals who confidentially supply information about the suspected criminal activity to the police.2

 The term “informants” includes both: